 Campbell said society needs to fight the urge to other domestic assaults because these crimes don’t just affect women.
 Children are also killed, or they grow up without mothers, which has long-term effects.

-“This is why it's so difficult to get provinces to commit to adequately funding women's shelters and rape crisis centers.
+“This is why it's so difficult to get provinces to commit to adequately funding women's shelters and rape crisis centres.
 This is why it's so difficult to get the criminal justice system to incorporate victim-centred training for police, Crowns and judges,” she said. ”When we think that an issue is ‘only’ harming women, it is easier to brush it aside to focus on ungendered issues like the economy.”

 But she said women are canaries in the coal mine.
 Too often, “less serious” acts go without intervention, which may lead to fatal violence.